 In 1997, the Department entered into an agreement with the Nebraska Department of Environmental Quality to establish a closure/post-closure care account.
-The purpose of this account is to accumulated sufficient monies to fund all related costs of closure and post-closure of the fly ash disposal area at the Platte Generating Station.
-The calculated amount of the closure/post-closure liability was \$881,535 for the year ended September 30, 2018.
-The amount on deposit in the closure/post-closure care account was \$1,733,598 at September 30, 2018.
+The purpose of this account is to accumulate sufficient monies to fund all related costs of closure and post-closure of the fly ash disposal area at the Platte Generating Station.
+The calculated amount of the closure/post-closure liability was \$939,287 and \$881,535 for the years ended September 30, 2019 and 2018, respectively.
+The amount on deposit in the closure/post-closure care account was \$1,769,235 and \$1,733,598 at September 30, 2019 and \$2018, respectively.